 You can also use ginger tea to relieve vaginal yeast infection symptoms.
 Soak a cotton pad in ginger tea and spread it around your vulva for instant relief!

 Ginger Tea and Coconut Oil Tampons

 Mix a cup of freshly brewed ginger tea with two tablespoons of coconut oil and 15 drops of tea tree oil.
-Soak a tampon in it for 10 minutes and insert into your vagina.
-It’s best to insert a new tampon every six hours until the infection clears.
+Soak a tampon in it for 10 minutes and insert it into your vagina.
+Inserting a new tampon every six hours is best until the infection clears.

 Ginger Root Supplement

 You may also choose to use ginger diet supplements, such as Herbal Secrets Ginger Root Supplement, which doesn’t contain any fillers or artificial ingredients.
 Apart from antifungal properties, it can:

 - help you remove toxins from your body

 - reduce inflammation

 - boost your immune system and the cardiovascular system